-4-H STEM - Astronomy
+4-H Astronomy

-Osage City: Dustin Stucky Junior: Ruby Stucky, Tyler Williams
+Osage City: Dustin Stucky Junior: Ruby Stucky

-4-H STEM - Astronomy
+4-H Astronomy

-1. The 4-H member must be currently enrolled in the 4-H STEM- Astronomy project to exhibit in this division.
+1. The 4-H member must be currently enrolled in the 4-H Astronomy project to exhibit in this division.

-- 2. Each exhibitor may enter one exhibit per class.
-Exhibit must have been completed during the current 4-H year and have been selected at the county level for entry at the State Fair level.
-Counties or districts should select only top blue or purple ribbon Astronomy exhibits which meet State Fair guidelines. - 3.
-Telescopes entered in this division may be built from a kit or by original design.
-Pre-finished telescopes which require no construction or painting are not acceptable exhibits. - 4.
-Telescopes are limited to no more than six feet in length.
+2. Each exhibitor may enter one exhibit per class.

+3. Telescopes entered in this division may be built from a kit or by original design.
+Pre-finished telescopes which require no construction are not acceptable exhibits.

+4. Telescopes are limited to no more than six feet in length.
 They must be placed on a stationary stand that does not allow the telescope to roll and/or fall over.
-The stand cannot extend past two feet in length or width. - 5.
-Each State Fair telescope exhibit must include a "4-H Astronomy Exhibit Information Form" which should be attached onto the outside of an 10"x13" manila envelope.
-You must also include construction plans (or a photocopy) of the telescope and place it inside the manila envelope.
-For notebooks, display boards, and posters, no additional exhibit information is required; no manila envelope is needed for these exhibits. - 6.
-See the last section for full details about exhibiting posters, display boards and notebooks. - 7.
-Two photographs showing telescope construction and operation are required.
-Photographs should be mounted on one side of an $8\frac{1}{2}$ " x 11" page.
+The stand cannot extend past two feet in length or width.

+5. Each State Fair telescope exhibit must include a "4-H Astronomy Exhibit Information Form," which is available through your local K-State Research and Extension office or at http://astronomy.engtech4ks.com/.
+This form must be attached to the outside of a 10" x 13" manila envelope.
+Do not tie the envelope to the exhibit.
+All revisions of forms previously released for the Engineering & Technology division dated prior to current year are void for use and new forms must be obtained and used that are dated by the Kansas State 4-H Office for the current year.
+You must also include construction plans (or a photocopy) for the telescope and place it inside the manila envelope.

+6. See the last section for full details about exhibiting posters, display boards and notebooks.

+7. At least two photographs showing telescope construction and operation are required.
+Photographs should be mounted on one side of an $8 \frac{1}{2}$ " x 11" page.
 A brief caption should accompany each photograph.
-Place photos in the 10"x13" manila envelope. - 8.
-The telescope must be properly assembled and painted with a smooth and uniform finish.
-Decals, if used, should be attached smooth and tight. - 9.
-Telescopes designed by the exhibitor must be original, not a modification of an existing kit. - 10.
-Exhibitor's name, county, or district, age, and year in project must be tagged or labeled in a prominent location on the telescope stand, educational display, notebook, and /or poster. - 11.
-If a safety violation is noted by the judges, superintendent, or other staff, the exhibitor's exhibit, at the judge's discretion, will receive a participation ribbon. - 12.
-STATE FAIR ONLY: Additionally, exhibitors may create an optional video (not required) about their project showing its operation and the work they have done.
-This allows judges to get a better understanding of the exhibit and allows the youth the opportunity to fully demonstrate their exhibit.
-The video should be no longer than 8 minutes and should be placed on a USB drive.
-These videos may also be considered for inclusion in a running video loop in the STEM area at the state fair after review by judges, superintendent(s), and extension staff.
-Adult guardians must complete the video release included with the exhibit form.
-If the release is not completed the video will not be included in the video loop on display in the STEM area at the Kansas State Fair. - a.
-FOR COUNTY FAIRS with consultation judging, it is recommended that the video elements be waived in favor of talking with the exhibitor.

-13. STATE FAIR ONLY: Astronomy exhibits may be checked out for use in a Kansas State Fair 4-H demonstration or 4-H illustrated talk with prior permission.
-For permission, check with the superintendent or the information desk in 4-H Centennial Hall.
-The exhibit must be returned to display immediately after the demonstration/illustrated talk, or the exhibit will be disqualified.
-Exhibitors and/or their designees may not remove exhibits from 4-H Centennial Hall prior to the exhibit release time on Sunday evening without the express consent of State 4-H staff, any exhibit removed before release time will be disqualified.
+Place photos in the 10"x13" manila envelope.
+Up to 10 pages of pictures can be included.

+8. The telescope must be properly assembled and painted with a smooth and uniform finish.
+Decals, if used, should be attached smooth and tight.

+9. Telescopes designed by the exhibitor must be original, not a modification of an existing kit.

+10. Exhibitor's name, county, or district, age, and year in project must be tagged or labeled in a prominent location on the telescope stand, educational display, notebook, and /or poster.

+11. If a safety violation is noted by the judges, superintendent, or other staff, the exhibitor's exhibit, at the judge's discretion, will receive a participation ribbon.